kubernetes-sigs/aws-load-balancer-controller/docs/guide/gateway/loadbalancerconfig.md

 References a TargetGroupConfiguration by name in the same namespace as this LoadBalancerConfiguration.
 The referenced TGC provides default target group properties for all backends attached to the Gateway.
 Backend-specific TGCs (those with a `targetReference`) override these defaults on a per-field basis.

-The referenced TGC may omit `targetReference` to serve purely as a set of defaults.
-However, a TGC that has a `targetReference` can also be referenced here — in that case it serves double duty as both a backend-specific TGC and a source of defaults.
+The referenced TGC must not have a `targetReference` set.
+A TGC with `targetReference` is a service-level TGC and cannot be used as a `defaultTargetGroupConfiguration`.
+The controller will error the Gateway reconciliation if an LBC references a TGC that has `targetReference`.

 When both a GatewayClass LBC and a Gateway LBC define a `defaultTargetGroupConfiguration`, the controller resolves both TGCs and merges their `defaultConfiguration` props field-by-field.
 The `mergingMode` on the GatewayClass LBC controls which one wins on overlapping fields — non-overlapping fields from both are always preserved.
 See [TargetGroupConfiguration — GatewayClass + Gateway Default TGC Merging](targetgroupconfig.md#gatewayclass--gateway-default-tgc-merging) for details.